Geep Chryst: College

 Chryst first became a coach at the University of Wisconsin–Platteville in 1987.
 While there, he also helped at the Chicago Bears training camp.
 In 1988, he was a coach with the Wisconsin Badgers before spending the next two years as the quarterbacks and offensive line coach of the Wyoming Cowboys.
-His professional coaching debut came as wide receivers/running backs coach for the Orlando Thunder of the World League in 1991.
+He then began coaching professional teams, beginning as the wide receivers/running backs coach for the Orlando Thunder of the World League in 1991.

 After 25 years of coaching in the NFL, Chryst joined the California Golden Bears football staff in 2021 as tight ends coach.
-The team finished the season winning four of the last fives games and against arch-rival Stanford set a Big Game record with 636 yards of total offense in the 41-11 win.
-Under his training Jake Tonges, a former walk-on, had a career year in 2021 and made the Chicago Bears 53-man roster in 2022.
-During the 2022 Cal season Chryst was named the offensive coordinator & play caller for the last two games of the year.
+The team finished the season winning four of the last fives games and against rival Stanford set a Big Game record with 636 yards of total offense in the 41–11 win.
+Under his training, Jake Tonges, a former walk-on, had a career year in 2021 and made the Chicago Bears 53-man roster in 2022.
+In 2022, Chryst was named the offensive coordinator & play caller for the last two games of the year.
 The Golden Bears beat Stanford to keep the Stanford Axe and nearly upset 17th ranked UCLA the following week.
-In that UCLA game Cal quarterback Jack Plummer threw for four TD passes and completed 14 consecutive throws.
+In the UCLA game, Cal quarterback Jack Plummer threw for four TD passes and completed 14 consecutive throws.

 NFL

 Chryst began his NFL coaching career with the Chicago Bears in 1991, working for five seasons as the team's director of research/quality control.
 In the spring of 1992, Chryst took a 15-day hiatus from the Bears to long snap in three playoff games for the Orlando Thunder.
 Chryst then worked two different three-year stints with Arizona, coaching tight ends (1996–97) and quarterbacks (1998, 2001–03).
 In between Chryst's time in Arizona, he worked two seasons with the Chargers (1999-00) as the offensive coordinator and quarterbacks coach.
 Chryst helped implement the no-huddle offense in San Diego in 1999.

 Chryst joined the Carolina Panthers in 2006 and spent five seasons as the tight ends coach and offensive quality control coach alongside Mike McCoy.
 Chryst left the Panthers after the 2010 season to become the quarterbacks coach for the San Francisco 49ers.
 He was eventually promoted to offensive coordinator prior to the 2015 season, under head coach Jim Tomsula.
-During Chryst's five seasons in San Francisco, the 49ers advanced to three consecutive NFC Championship Games (2011–13) in addition to competing in Super Bowl XLVII.
-Chryst helped San Francisco's passing offense rank among the most efficient units in the NFL from 2011-14 while working with QBs Alex Smith and Colin Kaepernick.
+During Chryst's five seasons in San Francisco, the 49ers advanced to three consecutive NFC Championship Games (2011–13) and lost in Super Bowl XLVII.
+Chryst helped San Francisco's passing offense rank among the most efficient units in the NFL from 2011–14 while working with QBs Alex Smith and Colin Kaepernick.